 There are several reasons why seniors and retirees may want to continue to work or look for jobs after retirement.
 They may have run out of things to do or miss the camaraderie and social interactions that come with working in a group, or they go back to work to avoid running out of retirement savings.
 Hopefully, the last option isn’t the case.

 But anyway, a good number of seniors and retirees are returning to employment (preferably something less tasking) and most of the time, not necessarily in their former careers or line of work.
+Unfortunately, due to the current COVID-19 pandemic, it is suggested that seniors and retirees should stay home at least until things are starting to get back to normalcy.

 <a href="https://www.moneylogue.com/jobs-for-seniors-and-retirees-part-time/" target="_BLANK"><img src="https://www.moneylogue.com/wp-content/uploads/12-jobs-for-seniors-683x1024.jpg" alt="Jobs for Seniors and retirees infographic"></a>